First-Time Homebuyer Program

 *A credit report fee of $12.85 per individual ($25.70 for a joint report, and $12.85 for each additional borrower) is the only required fee.

-Step One: Program Application
+Step One: Complete the Program Application

 Your program application will provide a full picture of your finances so that HDF counselors can assess your mortgage readiness and better counsel you.
 It will be collected in complete at orientation.
 It is not a loan application.

-Step Two: Orientation
+Step Two: Register for Orientation

 This mandatory 45-min to 1-hr orientation will provide a complete explanation of the program.
 Registration opens two weeks in advance and closes two business days prior to the orientation date.
 They are held weekly in our Stamford, Bridgeport, and Danbury offices.